-20 February 1942: During the early months of World War II, a task force centered around the United States aircraft carrier USS Lexington (CV-2) was intruding Japanese-held waters north of New Ireland in the Bismarck Archipelago.
-In the afternoon, she came under attack by several flights of enemy Mitsubishi G4M “Betty” bombers.
+20 February 1942: During the early months of World War II, a task force centered around the United States aircraft carrier USS Lexington (CV-2) was intruding into Japanese-held waters north of New Ireland in the Bismarck Archipelago.
+In the afternoon, the carrier came under attack by several flights of enemy Mitsubishi G4M “Betty” bombers.

 At 1700 hours, O’Hare arrived over the nine incoming bombers and attacked.
 His wingman’s guns failed, so O’Hare fought on alone.
 In the air battle, he is credited with having shot down five of the Japanese bombers and damaging a sixth.

 For his bravery, Butch O’Hare was promoted to lieutenant commander and awarded the Medal of Honor.

 An airport in Chicago, O’Hare International Airport (ORD), the busiest airport in the world, is named in his honor.
 A Gearing-class destroyer, USS O’Hare (DD-889), was also named after the fighter pilot.

 UNITED STATES NAVY